25prabhu10/notes/docs/Concepts/AWS/AWS_EC2.md

 ## EC2 User Data

-- It is possible to bootstrap the instances using an EC2 User Data script.
+- It is possible to bootstrap the instances using an EC2 User Data script
 - **Bootstrapping** means launching commands when a machine starts
 - That script is **only run once** at the instance **first start**
 - EC2 user data is used to automate boot tasks such as: